johnpfay/EnergyPracticum2020/to_do.md

   - [ ] Exercise 2 - Convert spreadsheet of exits to geodataframe, project, save to shapefile
 - [ ] Lesson 3 - Spatial Queries
   - [ ] Exercise 3 -

+---

+## Exercise list

+- Extract a list of candidate sites [Exits from MJB&A]
+- Compute the distance from each exit to the nearest DCFC
+- Compute a list of amenities within a set distance of each exit
+-